Aj1704/JavaBasicScoreme/README.md

 Setting Up Jenkins on Minikube:

-Installed jenkins using yaml files, attached in folder Jenkins (added this folder in repository afterwards to make thing clear) created the minikube url to expose the jenkins-svc to host's url Loged IN and took the start(admin token) to start jenkins created admin user and installed required basic plugin like git,maven,etc Added ssh-creds from github to clone the repository
+Installed jenkins using yaml files, attached in folder Jenkins (added this folder in repository afterwards to make thing clear) <br />
+  created the minikube url to expose the jenkins-svc to host's url <br />
+  Loged IN and took the start(admin token) to start jenkins created admin user and installed required basic plugin like git,maven,etc Added ssh-creds from github to clone the repository